adamslab-ub/Getting-Set-Up/Windows Guides/USBIP_Setup.md

 sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/*-generic/usbip 20
 ```

-These commands are only appliocable if using Ubuntu.
+These commands are only applicable if using Ubuntu.

 After running `sudo apt upgrade` you may need to repeat the command
 ``` bash